meichthys/go_foss_android/README.md

 After much search and peril I have compiled this list which I believe to be the best set of FOSS Android apps that support my (and hopefully most people's) full software requirements.

+This list does not try to list ALL foss android apps (see [offa/android-foss](https://github.com/offa/android-foss)), but rather the best app in each category that fits my use daily use case.

 ## 📋 The List